 “Death is no melodrama, madre,” Duque gasped out loud, talking to himself.
 He finally blinked and began to close both eyes in the slowest of motions.

 An instant before his life unwound from his swollen brain, Ulises Duque strived with all remaining strength for just one more reverie.
-He struggled with the last gasps of life energy to envision a probable face for his unborn child.
+Seeking a new apparition, he struggled with the last gasps of life to envision a probable face for his yet to be born child.

-Instead, what stirred up in Ulises’ mind were the contorted memories the amatory affair with quartermaster lieutenant Kikei Santos; a clandestine liaison that sunk him so deep into her alluring domains that it fast became impossible to find a way out.
+Instead, what stirred up in Ulises’ mind were contorted memories of the amatory affair with quartermaster lieutenant Kikei Santos; the clandestine liaison that sunk him so deep into her alluring domains that it soon became impossible to find a way out.
 Mortician Kikei Santos.
 Viet Nam’s Lady of the Lamps.
 The dame of military corpses.
 The undertaker of his love and lust in Da Nang.
 His once amorous Kikei “Cocoa” Santos.

 ♠ ♠ ♠